Optimizing the overall user experience and of an AI-powered women’s fitness app using OOUX & ORCA

 The app uses AI to learn about the user’s cycle and teaches them how to train effectively in each cycle phase.

-The app combines user input with standardized data to deliver personalized training, nutrition, and supplement recommendations.
+The app combines user input (symptoms, training sessions, cycle) with standardized data to deliver personalized training, nutrition, and supplement recommendations.

-Training plans sync with the user’s cycle if they have one, adapting each day’s session to their symptoms in each phase.
+Training plans sync with the user’s cycle if they have one, adapting each day’s session to their cycle phase symptoms.

 Diagram of how Wild takes user inputs and gives recommendations.